Fairness guarantee in multi-class classification: Numerical Evaluation

 \section{Numerical Evaluation}

-We now evaluate our method numerically\footnote{The source of our method can be found at \url{https://github.com/xxxxxx}.}.
-Section~\ref{subsec:Evaluation} illustrates the efficiency of our $\varepsilon$-fairness algorithm on synthetic data, while experiments on various real datasets are provided in Section~\ref{subsec:RealData}.
-Since, up to our knowledge, imposing fairness constraint in multi-class classification in a model-agnostic manner is not addressed in the literature we compare our method to the state-of-the-art approach proposed in~\citep{agarwal2019fair} for binary classification.
+We now evaluate our method numerically\footnote{The source of our method can be found at \url{https://github.com/curiousML/epsilon-fairness}.}.
+Section~\ref{subsec:Evaluation} illustrates the efficiency of the $\varepsilon$-fairness algorithm on synthetic data, while experiments on real datasets are provided in Section~\ref{subsec:RealData}.
+Up to our knowledge, imposing the fairness constraint in multi-class classification in a model-agnostic post-processing approach is only addressed in~\citep{alghamdi2022beyond}.
+Therefore we will mainly compare our method to~\citep{alghamdi2022beyond} for multi-class tasks and to the state-of-the-art in-processing approach~\citep{agarwal2019fair} that is designed for binary tasks.